 My first book, Engineering the State: The Huai River and Reconstruction in Nationalist China (Routledge, 2002, 2017) is an institutional history of the Huai River Conservancy Commission during the “Nanjing decade” (1927-37).
 Over the past several decades, research on the Nationalist era (1927-49) has embedded the period in a larger context of 20th century Chinese history.
 The book explores how the Nationalist Government, drawing on global models like the Tennessee Valley Authority, recruited technical expertise, promoted modern science and technology, and managed resources to bolster their state- and nation-building goals.
 Support for this project came from a Pacific Cultural Foundation Research Fellowship (1996-97), a China Times Cultural Foundation Research Grant (1996-97), and an American Council of Learned Societies/Chiang Ching-kuo Foundation Fellowship for Dissertation Research (1995-96).

 Future Scholarly Trajectory

 After I complete Death and Life on the Yangtze, I believe it will be an appropriate point in my career to attempt more synthetic treatments of China’s environmental history.
-I have contracts with Oxford University Press for a text entitled The Environmental History of Modern China, and with Palgrave for Water and Human Societies: A Sourcebook (with Dorothy Zeisler-Vralsted).
+I have contracts with Cambridge University Press for a text entitled The Environmental History of Modern China, and with Palgrave for Water and Human Societies: A Sourcebook (with Dorothy Zeisler-Vralsted).